deathbybandaid/piadvanced/README.md

 * A way to Parse lists not compatible with Pihole.
   * Configure this with sudo nano /etc/piadvanced/installscripts/ublockpihole/lists.lst

-#### DNSCrypt

 ### Webservers
 With the webservers, you can set the ip address and ports to listen on.
+This helps with port conflict issues.
-#### Lightttpd
+* Lightttpd
-#### Apache
+* Apache
-#### Nginx
+* Nginx
   * I have stuff in the works for nginx, stay tuned.

+### Guacamole
+* Set up a RDP/VNC/Gateway for your home network.
+* It runs on Tomcat using Port 8080
+* The default username and password is guacadmin

+### Proxy programs
+  * These have the potential of being setup to function transparently alongside pihole.
+* Privoxy
+* Squid/Squidguard

+## CUPS
+* This is probably the nicest printer server software out there.

+## HTPC Softwares
+* This uses the AtoMiC-ToolKit.
+  * Refer to https://github.com/htpcBeginner/AtoMiC-ToolKit for more information.
+* Anything that is installed by this will need a firewall rule added.

-### Things I want to add:
+### Things in the works:
 * PXE Server
+* Moboticz
+* Nagios
+* OpenVAS
+* ShellinaBox
-* Guacamole
+* Plexboard
 * A wake-on-lan solution
 * HASS
 * Samba share
 * A script that makes regular backups to a directory with date/time stamps. maybe weekly.
-* If OpenVPN uses an IP of 10.8.0.1, can a webserver be run on that ip address?
-* Make a script to revert changes.
-* I want to try and automate the setup of the webservers
 * Cerbot Let's Encrypt
-* Privoxy
-* Squid / Squidguard
 * Setting up / mounting a usb device for permanent storage.
 * Email server
 * A way to load in a pihole teleport.
-* Since the install uses multiple variables, it may be possible to make a secondary script for an ultra-fast re-install (using the same variables) on the same device.

-## Instructions
+# Instructions

 sudo git clone https://github.com/deathbybandaid/piadvanced.git /etc/piadvanced/